Kaliningrad Oblast Travel Guide

 Located on the Baltic Sea between Poland and Lithuania, Kaliningrad Oblast is the northern part of what was once East Prussia.
 Disputed for centuries, the territory is now home to a mostly Russian-speaking population, but many traces of German culture are still evident in the cities and ruins of Prussian castles scattered across the landscape, making it an interesting travel destination in Russia.

-Kaliningrad Oblast is home to the Curonian Spit: a UNESCO World Heritage Site shared by Russia and Lithuania.
-It is an elongated sand dune peninsula dotted with lighthouses and historic fishing settlements.
-Several towns on the Curonian Spit were popular health resorts in the 19th and early 20th centuries, including Nida, on the border of the Russian and Lithuanian sections of the peninsula.
+Kaliningrad Oblast is home to the Curonian Spit, a UNESCO World Heritage Site shared by Russia and Lithuania.
+It's an elongated sand dune peninsula dotted with lighthouses and historic fishing settlements.
+Several towns on the Curonian Spit were popular health resorts in the 19th and early 20th centuries, sitting on the border of the Russian and Lithuanian sections of the peninsula.

 Become our Kaliningrad Oblast Travel Expert

 We are looking for contributors for our Kaliningrad Oblast travel guide.
 If you are a local, a regular traveller to Kaliningrad Oblast or a travel professional with time to contribute and answer occasional forum questions, please contact us.